 Now the top of the speaker is really self-explanatory but unique here it has some quirks and features that Doug demurrer would put it.

-but the plus and minus signs for vomit changing are touch-sensitive not a physical press down but a simple caress will activate the actions.
+but the plus and minus signs for vomit changing are touch-sensitive not a physical press down but a simple caress that will activate the actions.

-now one thing I really dislike about UE in general is a lack of proper battery level indications that I can see from afar you can take out your phone
+now one thing I really dislike about UE, in general, is a lack of proper battery level indications that I can see from afar you can take out your phone

 and check it there or you can walk up to the speaker and press both the + and the – to get that status 90% pretty cool.

 ok easy not a deal-breaker but tea would be nice something I’ve seen on JBL Harman Kardon and LG they all offer some sort of bright white LEDs to indicate that battery